munificent/game-programming-patterns/book/service-locator.markdown

 A **service** class defines an abstract interface to a set of operations.
 A concrete **service provider** implements this interface.
-A separate **service locator** provides access to the service by finding an appropriate provider while hiding from both the provider's concrete type and the process used to locate it.
+A separate **service locator** provides access to the service by finding an appropriate provider while hiding both the provider's concrete type and the process used to locate it.

 ## When to Use It